AC Milan

-Milan's home games are played at San Siro, also known as the Stadio Giuseppe Meazza.
-The stadium, which was built by Milan's second chairman Piero Pirelli in 1926 and is shared since 1947 with city rivals Internazionale, is the largest in Italian football, with a total capacity of 75,923.
-They have a long-standing rivalry with Inter, with whom they contest the Derby della Madonnina which is one of the most followed derbies in football.
+Associazione Calcio Milan ([assotʃatˈtsjoːne ˈkaltʃo ˈmiːlan]), commonly referred to as Milan or AC Milan ([a tˌtʃi mˈmiːlan]) mainly outside of Italy, is an Italian professional football club based in Milan, Lombardy.
+Founded in 1899, the club competes in the Serie A, the top tier of Italian football.
+In its early history, Milan played its home games in different grounds around the city before moving to its current stadium, the San Siro, in 1926.
+The stadium, which was built by Milan's second chairman, Piero Pirelli, and has been shared with Inter Milan since 1947, is the largest in Italian football, with a total capacity of 75,817.
+The club has a long-standing rivalry with Inter, with whom they contest the Derby della Madonnina, one of the most followed derbies in football.